d2l-ai/d2l-en/chapter_convolutional-neural-networks/densenet.md

         nn.MaxPool2D(pool_size=3, strides=2, padding=1))
 ```

 Then, similar to the four residual blocks that ResNet uses, DenseNet uses four dense blocks.
 Similar to ResNet, we can set the number of convolutional layers used in each dense block.
 Here, we set it to 4, consistent with the ResNet-18 in the previous section.
-Set the number of channels (i.e. growth rate) for the convolutional layers in the dense block to 32, so 128 channels will be added to each dense block.
+Furthermore, we set the number of channels (i.e. growth rate) for the convolutional layers in the dense block to 32, so 128 channels will be added to each dense block.

 In ResNet, the height and width are reduced between each module by a residual block with a stride of 2.
 Here, we use the transition layer to halve the height and width and halve the number of channels.